I am writing this post to help people understand:

 All countries in the world are socialized in one form or another because they all have programs and infrastructure paid for and/or are run by the government.

-Here are examples of socialism in the United States:
+Here are examples of this form of socialism in the United States:

 - interstate, highways, and roads